-However, I must also mention here for the sake of completeness that in Weerawansa's case, Fernando, J. went on to hold that the CID had no right to keep the Petitioner in that case in custody without producing him before a Magistrate, in terms of Section 7(1) as Court had not accepted the assertion by the Respondent in that case that the Petitioner had been arrested by the CID in accordance with Section 6(1) of the PTA.
+However, I must also mention here for the sake of completeness that in Weerawansa's case, Fernando, J. went on to hold that the CID had no right to keep the Petitioner in that case in custody without producing him before a Magistrate, in terms of section 7(1) as Court had not accepted the assertion by the Respondent in that case that the Petitioner had been arrested by the CID in accordance with Section 6(1) of the PTA.

-As stated above, the CID had arrested the 2nd Petitioner on 25-06-2020.
-The CID as per Section 7(1) of the PTA has kept the 2nd Petitioner in custody for a period not exceeding seventy-two hours.
-Thereafter, the CID had kept him in custody till the Detention Order dated 29-06-2020 (3 R 5) was made in terms of Section 9 of the PTA.
+As stated above, the CID had arrested the Petitioner on 26-06-2020.
+The CID as per Section 7(1) of the PTA has kept the Petitioner in custody for a period not exceeding seventy-two hours.
+Thereafter, the CID had kept him in custody till the Detention Order dated 29-06-2020 (3 R 6) was made in terms of Section 9 of the PTA.
 Thus, the said period of custody in CID has not exceeded seventy-two hours as per Section 6(1) of the PTA.
 Therefore, there is no violation of law by the CID in that instance.

-Another argument advanced by the learned Counsel for the Petitioners is that some of the Detention Orders issued against the 2^{nd} Petitioner are not valid.
-The 2^{nd}
+Another argument advanced by the learned Counsel for the Petitioner is that some of the Detention Orders issued against the Petitioner are not valid.
+The Petitioner was detained under three consecutive Detention Orders, i.e., the detention orders dated

-^{8 2000 (1)} SLR 387.
+8 2000 (1) SLR 387.

-Petitioner was detained under four consecutive Detention Orders, i.e., the detention orders dated 28-06-2020 (3 R 5); the detention order dated 25-09-2020 (3 R 6); the detention order dated 25-12-2020 (3 R 7); the detention order dated 25-03-2021 (3 R 8) produced by the 3rd Respondent.9
+29-06-2020 (3 R 6); the detention order dated 26-09-2020 (3 R 7); the detention order dated 25-12-2020 (3 R 8).9

-Let me now reproduce below, Section 9 of the PTA which empowers the Minister to order the detention of a person connected with or concerned in any unlawful activity.
+Let me now reproduce below, Section 9 of the PTA which empowers the Minister to order detention of a person connected with or concerned in any unlawful activity.